database not cleaned when removing a repository

 (and still, i would prefer redmien to handle this for me)

-#5 Updated by Jean-Philippe Lang about 10 years ago
+#5 Updated by Jean-Philippe Lang over 10 years ago

 - Status changed from New to Closed